 1991: A day before he dies, Queen lead singer Freddie Mercury, 45, confirms that he has AIDS.

 1990: British writer Roald Dahl, the author of such books as "James and the Giant Peach," "Charlie and the Chocolate Factory," "Matilda" and "Fantastic Mr. Fox," dies of a blood disease, myelodysplastic syndrome, at the age of 74 in Oxford, England.
 Dahl also served in the British Royal Air Force during World War II, in which he became a flying ace and intelligence officer and rose to the rank of Wing Commander.

 1988: Wayne Gretzky of the Edmonton Oilers scores his 600th career goal in the National Hockey League.
-The goal, coming in his 718th game and at the age of 27 years and 302 days, would make Gretzky the youngest and fastest to reach that milestone.
-Gretzky's seen here in 1989 with the Hart Trophy he would win that season as the NHL's Most Valuable Player.
+The goal, coming in his 718th game and at the age of 27 years and 302 days, made Gretzky the youngest and fastest to reach that milestone.

 1987: The comedy-drama "Three Men and a Baby," starring Steve Guttenberg, Tom Selleck and Ted Danson, and directed by Leonard Nimoy, premieres in Los Angeles.
 The movie would prove to be the biggest box office hit of the year, surpassing "Fatal Attraction" and eventually grossing $167 million in the United States alone.